dalvim/Atmel-AT24Cx/README.md

 # Atmel-AT24Cx
-Arduino Lib for Atmel AT24Cx EEPROMs
+Arduino Lib for Atmel AT24Cx EEPROMs that abstracts page alignments and Wire.h's buffer size.

 Wire.h has a 32 byte buffer.
 These EEPROMs have an inner page size.
 When writing or reading into these EEPROMs you have to have this in mind, but that makes the code less readable.